 I had always hoped that this land might become a safe and agreeable Asylum to the virtuous and persecuted part of mankind, to whatever nation they might belong.

 This little part of the world—a land, until recently happy in its obscurity—the asylum, to which patriots were accustomed to make their peaceful retreat.

 These men were creating something separate, something apart, something radically different from the usual machinery of government.

 American exceptionalism failed steadily.
 Some of the key moments were these:

 1790: Alexander Hamilton’s bank and his ripoff of the revolutionary war soldiers.
-I’ll go through the details some other time, but Hamilton trashed the monetary system prescribed in the Constitution (honestly minted silver and gold) and replaced it with a massively manipulable bank.
+Hamilton trashed the monetary system prescribed in the Constitution (silver and gold coin) and replaced it with a massively manipulable bank.
 He sold this plan by corrupting a great number of congressmen, enriching them through a massive ripoff of Revolutionary War soldiers.
-It was a large, dirty, criminal affair.
+It was a large, dirty affair.

 1798: The Alien and Sedition Acts.
 In the name of national security, the Federalists, under Hamilton’s influence, gave the president power to deport anyone he wished (after he first branded them as “dangerous”) and restricted any speech that criticized the government.

 Because of these laws and other political manipulations, the election of 1800—in which Thomas Jefferson was elected—was called a “second American revolution.”
 (One of Jefferson’s first acts as president was to pardon people in jail from the Sedition Act.)
 To illustrate the depth of this change, here’s what Alexander Hamilton said during the election: